RpNull/DockerThings/DOCKER.md

 >A mapping of Host to Container file systems, allowing changes made to persist across container restarts.
 Docker allows for two forms of volumes: Named, and Bind.

 A named volume is used for simple persistence, where data is just dumped to the drive. \
-A Bind volume allows for targeted mountpoints, allowing us to modify and persist data.
+A Bind volume provides a means for targeted mountpoints, allowing us to modify and persist data.
 For example, you can mount the `/etc/hosts` file of your container, and add specific entries to it that you want to save and later modify.

 ## Docker Orchestration Overview